-&lt;sup>24 At the time of writing Eucalyptus mooreana is the only listed Threatened flora in the parks and is listed as 'vulnerable' under both the Biodiversity Conservation Act and the EPBC Act.
+&lt;sup>27 At the time of writing Eucalyptus mooreana is the only listed Threatened flora in the parks and its threat status is 'vulnerable' under both the Biodiversity Conservation Act and the EPBC Act.
 The closely related but specifically distinct, and apparently even more restricted Eucalyptus revelata has recently been identified; it is pending assessment of its conservation status.

-&lt;sup>25 That is, high priority weed species and priority locations as determined through implementation of Strategy 3 in this Section 14.
+That is, high priority weed species and priority locations as determined through implementation of Strategy 3 in this Section 14.